bitterjug/elm-wpc/readme.markdown

     `scrollToEntry` tries to calculate the hight of a given item in the stack after scrolling.

+- [ ] There's probably an error case arising from the fact that when we decide whether to fetch earlier (or later) we only check whether **some** later batch is currently being fetched.
+But instead we need to check if the batch we're about to fetch is being fetched.
+I think it's the reason for the bug below.

+  It is here to sort of de-bounce the requests.
+Since when scrolling down (earlier) we might have several scroll positions where the condition to fetch more is satisfied so if we did a very small scroll within that region we would try and

   - [ ] Now we appear to have a bug where you can scroll quick down past the last `card-height` pixels and arrive at the bottom without being spotted by an `onScroll` event, and then it doesn't scroll.
 Not sure how to approach that as I need the target of the `onScroll` event to get the scroll top from.
 So its not so easy to get it with, say, a timer.

 - [ ] Here's another interesting looking bug: if you click an entry (like 'tools' on April 9th) and then reload the resulting url, there are 2 copies